 This Cabinet department makes decisions involving the U.S. labor market and workforce issues.

-This agency within the Department of Labor reviews Department of Labor decisions.
+This agency within the Department of Labor reviews the Department of Labor decisions.

 HHS retains jurisdiction for some decisions made regarding unaccompanied minors in removal proceedings through the Office of Refugee Resettlement.